-I want to talk a little today about body confidence and how to achieve it.
 I hear so many people say on a regular basis that they hate parts of their body, and it makes me so sad.
+It’s one reason why I wanted to talk about how to achieve body confidence.

 Personally, I have struggled with my body confidence a great deal in the past.
 There are a lot of things about the way I look that I don’t like.